Bottom Sheet

 Footer

-Content, at its default state may or may not impact the footer elevation.
-If there’s enough room for the content to appear within the bottom sheet without scrolling, the footer does not take on an elevation; however, if there’s too much content to display, then the content can overflow off the screen.
-In this case, the footer in the default state would take on an elevated state.
+Content, at its default state may or may not impact the footer divider.
+If there’s enough room for the content to appear within the bottom sheet without scrolling, the footer does not take on a divider; however, if there’s too much content to display, then the content can overflow off the screen.
+In this case, the footer in the default state would take on the divider.

 - Footer — content in a default state (dotted line represents unscrolled content)